-The Wooded area is a neighborhood located between La Playa neighborhood and Sunset Cliffs surrounded by parks, fantastic views, and tree-lined streets.
+The Wooded Area is a neighborhood located between La Playa neighborhood and Sunset Cliffs surrounded by parks, fantastic views, and tree-lined streets.
 The average home in this neighborhood is around $1,000,000.

 Roseville – Fleet Ridge

 Roseville- Fleet Ridge is one of the oldest neighborhoods in Point Loma and became part of San Diego in 1869.
 On the Eastside, bounded by the San Diego Bay and Rosecrans Street.
-Nimitz Boulevard and Chatsworth are on the North, Catalina Boulevard in the West and Canon Street in the South.
+Nimitz Boulevard and Chatsworth are on the North, Catalina Boulevard in the West, and Canon Street in the South.
 The average home in this neighborhood is around $700,000.

 If you are thinking of moving to this area of San Diego and find this information helpful, please contact the McT Real Estate Group when you are ready to buy a house.
-In the meantime feel free to use our website at www.McTrealestategroup.com to search for homes in Point Loma and other parts of San Diego.
+In the meantime, feel free to use our website at www.McTrealestategroup.com to search for homes in Point Loma and other parts of San Diego.

 Point Loma Heights has two schools.
-Noted as one of the best schools is Silver Gate Elementary.
+Noted as one of the best schools in Silver Gate Elementary.
 It is rated 10.
 Sbc-High Technical High is close by and rated higher than the San Diego Unified School District.